Dr. Noris Price

 George Mason University

 Nova Southeastern University

-Dr. Price has more than 35 years of experience in public education.
-She was an elementary school teacher in New York City and Fairfax, Virginia and an Assistant Principal and Principal in Fairfax, Virginia.
+Dr. Price was an elementary school teacher in New York City and Fairfax, Virginia and an Assistant Principal and Principal in Fairfax, Virginia.
 Dr. Price moved to Georgia in 1997.
 For 10 years, she served as principal for Woodland Elementary Charter School in Fulton County.
 During her tenure, the school made Adequate Yearly Progress (AYP), the state's measure of achievement under No Child Left Behind, every year.
 In addition, the school was named a Title I Distinguished School and received the Georgia School of Excellence Award, as well as the National PTA Parent Involvement School of Excellence Award.

 Dr. Price earned a Doctor of Education Degree in Educational Leadership from Nova Southeastern University in Florida, a Certificate in Educational Leadership from George Mason University in Virginia, a Master's degree in Elementary Education from Lehman College of the City University of New York, and a Bachelor of Science degree in Elementary Education from Wilmington College in Ohio.

 Dr. Price believes that public education is still the greatest option for America's children to receive a quality education.
 Through public education, any child, regardless of their race, ethnicity, station in life or socioeconomic status, can become a productive, contributing member of society and achieve the American Dream.